 Xavi Aguado began playing football with local CF Badalona.
 After two seasons at local CE Sabadell FC in the second division, he joined Real Zaragoza in La Liga for the 1990–91 campaign, quickly establishing as first-choice whilst displaying aerial ability and team leadership alike (he would be early on named club captain).
 Aguado was part of the Zaragoza team that beat Arsenal in the 1994–95 UEFA Cup Winners' Cup final.

-CB: Fernando Caceres (Spain)
+CB: Fernando Caceres (Argentina)

 Born in Lorca, Region of Murcia, Juan Martínez Martínez was better known as Casuco.
 He played with Granada CF and then the Elche CF in the 1970's.
-He joined Real Zaragoza in 1979, where he spent ten years and played his best career as a player, becoming team captain.
+He joined Real Zaragoza in 1979, where he spent ten years and played his best career as a player, becoming their team captain.
 He helped Real Zaragoza to win the Copa Del Rey in 1985-1986.

 SW/LB: José Luis Violeta (Spain)

 José Luis Violeta made his debut with Club Deportivo Puertollano in 1962.
 He played for 14 seasons with Real Zaragoza (1963-1977) as a part of the glorious era for the club.
 He became a symbol of the club.
 He won two Copa del Generalísimo(now Copa del Rey) in 1964 and 1966.
 From 1966 to 1974, he was capped for Spain 14 times, scoring a single goal.
 He made his international debut in June, 1966 against Uruguay.